Talking about metastatic cancer

 Telling family and friends that you have metastatic cancer can be very difficult.
 It may mean dealing with their upset or worries as well as your own.

 You may feel guilty, feeling that you are causing them to be upset or worried.
-If you’re finding it difficult to talk about your cancer, our booklet Who Can Ever Understand? can help:
+If you’re finding it difficult to talk about your cancer, our booklet Understanding the emotional effects of cancer can help:

 Talking to your partner